 SurfAce aims to make windsurfing accessible to everybody, and as cheap as possible for her members.
 This is why SurfAce does not ask you to rent material for a day of surfing.
-To reach the water, one can use the busses of SurfAce.
+To reach the water, one can use the buses of SurfAce.
 Again here SurfAce aims to keep the costs as low as possible.
-During the ALV it has been decided that the SurfAce association pays the insurance, taxes and maintenance of the busses.
+During the ALV (General Assembly) it has been decided that the SurfAce association pays the insurance, taxes and maintenance of the buses.
 Members are only asked to pay for fuel!
 Every month the price for this is redetermined.
-Additionally the association will aks members an additional 2 cent per kilometer when the bus was used to go surfing, and an additonal 12 cents per kilometer when the bus was used for other purposes.
+Additionally the association will ask members an additional 2 cent per kilometer when the bus was used to go surfing, and an additional 12 cents per kilometer when the bus was used for other purposes.

 You can see SurfAce on different locations.
 The main location is the 'stalling'.
-This is located on the Friesestraatweg 191/192.
+This is located on the Friesestraatweg 191-1.
 When we go surfing this is the place to assemble.
 Besides this you can house your material here and it is simply a nice chill spot.
 What if there is no wind, so time for a drink?
-Then you need to be at the Barracuda Social Club.
+Then you need to be at the Chaplins Pub.
 These and other important SurfAce spots in Groningen, you can find here.

 When more people want to go surfing than we can offer seats, often the board can make sure there is extra transportation available.
 Renting is expensive and will give high costs to the association, so we rather look if members can use their own car and drive with the busses.
 Often this will give the opportunity for 4 or 5 people with gear to join in.